ande765a/ChromaAI/README.md

-mode                             | Eval for evaluation or train for training mode -h                               | Shows the avaliable arguments --output OUTPUT                  | Output path when evaluating --model MODEL                    | Specify which model to load [v1 \| v2 \| v3 \| v3 \| unet-v1 \| unet-v2 \| unet-v3]
+mode                             | Eval for evaluation or train for training mode -h                               | Shows the avaliable arguments --output OUTPUT                  | Output path when evaluating --images-path IMAGES_PATH        | Path for the image dataset, should be a folder with 2 sub-folders, validation and training --model MODEL                    | Specify which model to load [v1 \| v2 \| v3 \| v3 \| unet-v1 \| unet-v2 \| unet-v3]
---load LOAD                      | Path for loading trained parameters --save SAVE                      | Path for saving trained parameters --no-l NO_L                      | Either True or False, when evaluating specify if you only want A&B channels --save-best SAVE_BEST            | Path for saving the best trained parameteres --save-frequency SAVE_FREQUENCY  | How often the program should save the parameters
+--load LOAD                      | Path for loading trained parameters --save SAVE                      | Path for saving trained parameters --log-output LOG_OUTPUT          | Path for saving a .csv log over the training and validation loss --loss LOSS                      | Specify the loss function to use either gan or mse, defaults to mse: Mean Squared Error --no-l NO_L                      | Either True or False, when evaluating specify if you only want A&B channels --save-best SAVE_BEST            | Path for saving the best trained parameteres --save-frequency SAVE_FREQUENCY  | How often the program should save the parameters